gmh5225/language-Capstone/readme.md

 * `protected` Modifier to mark a field accessible only in the class and child class scope.
 * `public` Modifier to mark a field accessible outside the class scope.
 * `return` Statement to return from a function.
+* `static` Modifier to mark a field static instead.
 * `true` Literal for boolean true.
 * `var` or `let` Keyword for declaring a mutable variable.
 * `while` Keyword to declare a "while" loop.